Michael-Kneale/Job-Scheduler/README.md

 A client-side simulator that performs the role of a job scheduler, using an altered version of the first-fit algorithm.

-src/stage2-test/MyClient.java has the bulk of the work I did.
+src/stage2-test/MyClient.java contains the bulk of the work I did.